man smiling in classroom

 • The opportunity to develop an area of personal, professional significance interest

-• Guidance and support from a team of highly skilled and dedicated tutors in University and in schools
+• Guidance and support from a team of highly skilled and dedicated tutors in University and schools

 BA (Hons) Primary Education and Early Years with QTS